jasonstolaruk/CurryMUD/README.md

 * Logging.
 * ANSI color.
 * Systems for reporting bugs and typos.
-* Functionality for various levels of communication.
+* Functionality for various methods of communication.
 * Weight and encumbrance.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.